PROVING YOU ARE WHO YOU SAY YOU ARE

-Fingerprint – the secure way to verify a person’s identity
+Biometric Fingerprint - the secure way to verify a person's identity

-Fingerprint biometrics is a convenient, secure, easy to use and accurate form of identity authentication.
+Fingerprint Biometrics is a convenient, secure, easy to use and accurate form of identity authentication.

 Fingerprint Access Control is the most popular form of biometric identification because it is the most developed and cost effective of the biometric technologies.
-A fingerprint scanner captures the fingerprint image, and converts it into a mathematical representation of the fingerprint called a template.
-The fingerprint image is stored as a template and cannot be back-engineered to reproduce the original fingerprint image, thus protecting the user.

 Tokens, passwords and PINs can be shared, compromised, lost or stolen, while a fingerprint provides proof of identity and eliminates the cost and effort needed to administer, issue and replace lost and stolen keys, cards, PINs and tokens.